Eshanpokhrel/market-basket-analysis/README.md

 ## Features
 - **FP-Growth Algorithm:**
-  - Efficient mining of frequent itemsets using the FP-Growth algorithm.
+  - Efficiently mines frequent itemsets with the FP-Growth algorithm.
-  - Association rule generation to discover interesting patterns.
+  - Generates association rules to uncover significant patterns.

 - **Interactive Frontend:**
-  - User-friendly interface built with React for visualizing and exploring analysis results.
+  - A user-friendly interface crafted with React to visualize and explore the analysis results.
-  - Intuitive data representation and dynamic updates for a seamless user experience.
+  - Offers intuitive data representation and dynamic updates for an engaging user experience.

 - **Scalable Backend:**
-  - Robust Express.js backend to handle data processing and communication with the database.
+  - A robust backend built with Express.js to manage data processing and facilitate communication with the database.
-  - MongoDB integration for storing and retrieving transactional data efficiently.
+  - Integrates MongoDB for efficient storage and retrieval of transactional data